deadsnakes/python3.3/Doc/library/os.rst

    :const:`X_OK` to test permissions.
 Return :const:`True` if access is allowed, :const:`False` if not.
 See the Unix man page :manpage:`access(2)` for more information.

+   This function can support specifying :ref:`paths relative to directory descriptors <dir_fd>` and :ref:`not following symlinks <follow_symlinks>`.

+   If *effective_ids* is ``True``, :func:`access` will perform its access checks using the effective uid/gid instead of the real uid/gid.
+   *effective_ids* may not be supported on your platform; you can check whether or not it is available using :data:`os.supports_effective_ids`.
+If it is unavailable, using it will raise a :exc:`NotImplementedError`.

    Availability: Unix, Windows.